How to prioritise digital marketing tactics

 - Improves team focus and output – as well as providing a focus for you individually, prioritisation can help the whole team or department to see what needs doing and when.
 This naturally leads to a much better sense of collaboration and level of output

 - Makes the best use of available resources – for many digital marketing teams, resources – in the form of people and budgets – can be limited.
 The exercise of prioritisation means you put this at the front of our mind and work on the things that can be most realistically achieved

 - Helps your business case for more budget – related to the point above, prioritising tactics means you are in theory now working on the right things that will drive the most impact

-- Removes obsolete ideas – the adage is, “there’s no such thing as a bad idea”, which is true to an extent, however there are ideas that should be saved for another time as they are just not as impactful as others
+- Removes obsolete ideas – the adage is, “there’s no such thing as a bad idea”, which is true to an extent.
+However, some ideas should be saved for another time as they are just not as impactful as others

-- Helps get executive leadership buy-in – having a clear and visible prioritised plan means that people from across the organisation, including senior and executive teams, are able to see exactly what’s been worked on and know that it’s the tactics deemed to be the most important
+- Helps get executive leadership buy-in – having a clear and visible prioritised plan means that people from across the organisation, including senior and executive teams, can see exactly what’s been worked on and know that it’s the tactics deemed to be the most important

 Prioritisation method one: The Boston Matrix